Personal data processing in private preschools

 Reykjavík City and private preschools must submit documents as required by Act No. 77/2014 on Public Archives.
 This means the municipality and private preschools cannot destroy or dispose of any documents covered by the act without special permission from the National Archivist.
 Generally, personal data processed by the municipality is transferred to the National Archives after specified periods according to Reykjavík City's document retention schedules.
 In general, physical records are transferred to the National Archives after 30 years in accordance with the first paragraph of Article 15 on Public Archives, while digital records must be submitted after five years.

-Personal information is not shared with third parties unless the city is legally required to do so by law, administrative directive, or court order.
+In all other cases, Reykjavík City does not share personal information with third parties unless legally required to do so by law, regulatory directive, or court order.
 Reykjavík City will not transfer personal data outside the European Economic Area without specific authorization, such as through a formal agreement, and will notify you of any such transfers.

 Your rights